BookStackApp/website/content/blog/2024/bookstack-in-2023.md

 author = "Dan Brown"
 slug = "bookstack-in-2023"
 draft = false
-date = 2024-01-04T12:00:00Z
+date = 2024-01-04T12:35:00Z
 +++

-As we enter into 2024 I thought we'd once again look back over the past year to see how the project has evolved, in terms of both the core platform and the supporting working, including the current funding seen throughout 2023.
+As we enter into 2024 I thought we'd once again look back over the past year to review the development of the platform throughout 2023 while also diving into topics about the wider project including funding and the impact of AI.

+{{<toc>}}

 ### Project Funding

-With 2023 now complete that marks another completely year where I've been focusing on BookStack instead of being employed elsewhere.
+With 2023 now complete that marks another full year where I've been focusing on BookStack instead of being employed elsewhere.
 Looking back to [my 2022 post](https://www.bookstackapp.com/blog/bookstack-in-2022/) I had totalled about £15k of funding, with the rest of my living costs being paid for via personal savings.